MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-modify-case-resolution-dialog.md

 After you've added the duplicate status to the case entity, you must add the same to the case resolution entity.

-To update the case resolution entity for the changed value of case entity:
+To update the case resolution entity for the changed value of case entity

 1. In the Solution Explorer, under **Components**, expand **Entities**, select **Case Resolution**, and then select **Fields**.